- > How to get good video footage

 - Open iMovie on your Mac.

-- If you are importing footage from your iPhone, plug the device into your Mac via a Firewire to USB cable.
+- If you are importing footage from your iPhone, plug the device into your Mac via Lightning cable.

 - You may see a message asking you to confirm that you wish to allow the computer to access the information on your iPhone, click on Continue.
 Then confirm that your Trust the computer on your iPhone (you should see a message pop up on the device).
 Enter your passcode.